jfdurocher/QDMboxSearch/README.md

 # QDMBoxSearch

-A quick and efficient desktop application for searching through large mbox files.
+A quick and dirty desktop application for searching through large mbox files.
 Built with Python and PyQt6.

 ## Features